trothr/blog/truth.cowboy/2019/07/well-done-gene.md

 When I think about the kind of man I'd want for my daughter to marry, I surely want him to have gainful employment.
-But when I married Marilyn, I did not have gainful employment.
+But when I married Marilyn, I was still in school.
 Some time long after our wedding, he shared with us: someone asked him at the time (about me, the groom), "Does he have a job?".

 One time I thanked Gene for letting me marry his daughter.
 "It's been a wild ride.", he said.